dentarg/auth0-blog/_posts/2017-02-20-java-platform-and-java-community-process-overview.markdown

 Of course, this process and these specifications don't come for free.
 Actually the price is quite high, which is the timeframe that new technologies and trends take to get adopted by the *JCP* community.

 As an example, let's say that a company would like that to use [GraphQL](http://graphql.org/).
 Right now there is no specification on any Java edition that support this technology, and there are chances that Java standards will never support it at all.
 So, if the company really wants to use it, it will have to take its chances by adopting another solution that will have nothing to do with the Java platform and its standards.
-Which would make the company loose the upside of the specifications.
+This would make the company loose the upside of the specifications.

 What about you, what do you think about the Java platform, the *JCP* program and the whole Java community?
 Do you think they are moving in the right direction?
 Would you suggest some changes to it?
 We would love to hear your ideas.